conorbergin/website/src/Strandbeest/index.md

 ## The Printed Linkage
-I mirrored the linkage to make a part with two feet and one input and sent it off to a 3D printing service (I had to explain to them that I needed the flexures to be that thin, and that I would take the of risk them getting damaged in the post).
+I mirrored the linkage to make a part with two feet with one input and sent it off to a 3D printing service.
+I did have to reassure them that I wanted the flexures to be that thin, and that I would take the of risk them getting damaged in the post.
-Here is the final linkage in action.
+Here is the final linkage in action:

 <video controls loop>
 <source src="media/final.webm" type="video/webm">